Rishabh7890/CommandLineEntertainmentFinder/README.md

-# LIRI BOT APPLICATION (A Language Interpretation and Recognition Interface)
+# Command Line Entertainment Finder

 ## Description
-LIRI is a command line node application that takes in parameters and gives you back information based on those parameters.
+Command Line Entertainment Finder is a command line node application that takes in parameters and gives you back information based on those parameters.
 The parameters are as following:

 -	concert-this
 -	Spotify-this-song